Christ for the Nations Institute: History

-American evangelist Gordon Lindsay and his wife, Freda Lindsay, founded Christ for the Nations Institute (CFNI) in 1970.
+American evangelist James Gordon Lindsay and his wife, Freda Lindsay, founded Christ for the Nations Institute (CFNI) in 1970.
 After Gordon died in 1973, Freda and her family continued operating the institution.
 The organization has trained more than 33,000 students, reached 120 nations, and assisted native congregations in building more than 12,500 churches all over the world.

 Accreditation and affiliation

 CFNI is accredited by the International Christian Accrediting Association, a private Christian organization operated under the auspices of Oral Roberts University.

 CFNI is a member of the Association of Christian Schools International, is approved by the United States Department of Homeland Security to enroll international students, and has approval from the Department of Veterans Affairs for veteran training.

 Christ for the Nations Institute is not state-accredited.
 Until April 21, 2007, it had "applicant status" with the Association for Biblical Higher Education.
 Applicant status is a pre-membership status granted to colleges that may be able to achieve pre-accreditation candidate status within four years.
 On April 21, 2007, the CFNI board of directors withdrew from pursuing ABHE accreditation.
 But CFNI holds articulation agreements, for the purpose of transferring credits, with many accredited Christian universities and Bible colleges.
 The receiving school always determines credit transferability.
-These institutions include: Dallas Baptist University, The King's University, Oral Roberts University, Grand Canyon University and Messenger College.
+These institutions include: Dallas Baptist University, The King's University, Oral Roberts University, Grand Canyon University, and Messenger College.